640 South State StreetDover, Delaware 19901

 Some medicines, such as those used to lower high blood pressure or reduce stomach acid, can cause electrolyte problems.

-Ask your doctor whether you need to stop eating certain foods or taking certain medicines before this test.
-Be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+Ask your healthcare provider whether you need to stop eating certain foods or taking certain medicines before this test.
+Be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.